seregazhuk/seregazhuk.github.io_old/_posts/2017-09-25-reactphp-event-loop-ticks.md

 }
 {% endhighlight %}

 So, when you call `futureTick()` on the event loop you simply add a callback to the *future* queue.
-This event loop method is just a wrapper over the queue `add()` method:
+This method of the event loop is just a wrapper over the queue `add()` method:

 {% highlight php %}
 <?php